steele232/zouyu/README.md

 ## Disclaimers & Known Issues

 - I am working on linux and mac computers so far, so I don't know exactly how this will work on windows.
-- Because I'm doing a pretty simple search and replace.
-Any strings with any of the keywords in them will have those words replaced with their translated english keywords.
-Sorry!
-Someone could help me fix that.